grannycart/by-sound-alone_source/manuscript/5_Chapter.md

 [//]: # (### Chips comes in to tell them the bilge pump is broken)

 Chips appeared in the hatchway to the galley.
+She gave Herschel a puzzled look, but had to move on to the business at hand.
 She caught Hemi's eye and ignored Percy.
 "Hemi, the fucking welds along the fucking crack in the cargo hold are weeping pretty fucking aggressively."

+[//]: # (------ FEB 2025 EDITED TO HERE; use :WF and pablo in console, desert, shine and moria, or paper in gvim ------)

 Percy's eyes followed Herschel.

 "I am not surprised," Hemi replied.
 "Running this deep is putting a lot more pressure on the hull, so I would expect more water coming in.
 Those welds were never going to be perfect.
 How bad is it?"